 A competition took place in the last days of the first semester to produce the most suitable pavilion, the students were divided into 15 groups to come up with suitable ideas for the pavilion and to develop their software skills.
-Along the process the students digged deeper in the parametric design world and learnt other software such as HoneyBee and Diva for Grasshopper among many others.
+Along the process, the students dug deeper in the parametric design world and learned other software such as HoneyBee and Diva for Grasshopper among many others.

-Some optimization first went into the design then somehow the concave plan was changed into a more paralyzed geometry to insure the stability of the product and to down size the number of the segments.
+Some optimization first went into the design then somehow the concave plan was changed into a more paralyzed geometry to ensure the stability of the product and to downsize the number of the segments.
 Further subtraction was done to the actual openings in the design to relief some of the loads.
 The optimization process’ main goal was to make sure the design is stable and less material consuming.

 Tutors: Prof. Ibrahim Abdelhady, T.A Aya Moussa